The meaning of Muse's Starlight

 READ MORE:

-Despite having some of the most heartfelt lyrics produced by the band (including the line that gave their fourth album its title) Bellamy thinks it's very "simple".
+Despite having some of the most heartfelt lyrics produced by the band - including the line that gave their fourth album, Black Holes and Revelations, its title - Bellamy thinks it's very "simple".

 And, while it's not clear if Starlight is about any one person, it's probably safe to assume that Bellamy had his lover or girlfriend at the time in mind.